 Graduate-level students work with faculty to collect original astronomical data for their own research and thesis projects.
 Undergraduate students have the opportunity to assist in analyzing the data, thus gaining authentic hands-on observational experience.
 “We are one of only a few online universities with a Space Studies program that operates such a large telescope.
 This gives our students a very nice edge when it comes to graduating and entering the career field," states Dr. Albin.

 Very few space studies degrees match the breadth and scope of the university's innovative online program, which attracts individuals from a variety of professions related to NASA, the U.S. intelligence community, government agencies, general education, science, and military sectors.
-The curriculum was originally designed by former NASA astronaut Dr. James Reilly, veteran of three shuttle missions and five spacewalks.
-The Charles Town telescope is an important element of this online program that further sets the APUS Space Studies program apart by providing an exceptional and hands-on research experience for students.
+The curriculum was originally designed by former NASA astronaut and the Charles Town telescope is an important element of this online program that further sets the APUS Space Studies program apart by providing an exceptional and hands-on research experience for students.

 The APUS Technology Building with observatory dome, located in Charles Town, West Virginia.

 A view of the telescope inside the dome.